 He is certainly one of the club’s big assets.
 His FC score of 70 is the best in the albeit weak squad and there is still plenty of room for Sangare to grow.

 To read that would suggest there are still some rough edges, but while there is no doubt he can become even better, he is performing at a really high level even now.
 In many ways, he is a four-leaf clover of a midfielder in terms of the sheer range of his abilities: he is adept at winning the ball, but can also move it up the pitch either by dribbling (despite his 6ft 3in frame, he is quite the sight slaloming forward and evading challenges with sudden changes of direction) or by passing.

-He is attempting 15.8 passes in the final third, as well 7.2 long balls (both stats P90); his roughly 50% accuracy in the latter stakes points to an aspect of Sangare’s game that is a bit of a double-edged sword: far from seeking to massage his pass completion numbers, he is willing to take responsibility and risk the difficult play and try things that are not always immediately apparent.
+He attempted 15.8 passes in the final third, as well 7.2 long balls (both stats P90); his roughly 50% accuracy in the latter stakes points to an aspect of Sangare’s game that is a bit of a double-edged sword: far from seeking to massage his pass completion numbers, he is willing to take responsibility and risk the difficult play and try things that are not always immediately apparent.

 I don’t want it to go to his head too much, but he is one of the best I’ve trainedAlain Casanova, former Toulouse head coach

-Last season, of defensive midfielders who played at least 15 times in Ligue 1, none attempted or completed more dribbles than the Ivoirian.
+Last season, of defensive midfielders who played at least 15 times in Ligue 1, none attempted or completed more dribbles than the Ivorian.
 Yet, only Bordeaux’s Otavio attempted more tackles than his 4.8 P90, and even then Sangare was a lot more successful with his, and also was dribbled past only 0.7 times P90, fewer than anyone else.

-Where would he fit?
-Among others, in terms of base style, he would appears the perfect fit at Arsenal.
+He might have been the perfect fit at Arsenal.
 The Ivorian has excellent mobility, agility in tight spaces, and quick feet to evade pressure.
 In truth, that skill set would improve most sides in England.